Azrielx86/ASCII-PLAYER/README.md

 This project takes a video file (it should be like Bad Apple animation), convert all frames to ASCII art, and play it in console.

-I made it only for "Bad Apple!", but it works with other videos (I tried it with Lagtrain video).
+I made it for "Bad Apple!", but it works with other videos.

 ![Bad Apple](./BadAppleGif.gif)